thehyperadvisor/cldstk-deploy/README.md

 cldstk-deploy
 =============

-CloudStack Deploy is a simple utility for making Apache CloudStack environment installations quick, easy and painless.
+CloudStack Deploy is a utility for making Apache CloudStack environment installations quick, easy and painless.

 ## Requirements